inlabru-org/dirinla/README.md

 Installation
 ------------

-It is not yet in CRAN, but you can install the latest bugfix release of inlabru from [bitbucket](https://bitbucket.org/) with:
+It is not yet in CRAN, but you can install the latest bugfix release of dirinla from [bitbucket](https://bitbucket.org/) with:

 ``` r
 # install.packages("remotes")